 - Hookless rims don’t have these hooks.

 Hookless rims are not very widespread in road cycling.
 They are more common on mountain bike wheels.
-There is a risk that hookless rims won’t securely hold the tire (blow-off) because of the high pressures used in road cycling.
+Because of the high pressures used in road cycling, there is a risk that hookless rims won’t securely hold the tire (blow-off).
+Also, hookless rims and tires have relatively low maximum allowed tire pressure.

 Weight